 Can I apply every quarter?

 - Students experiencing a financial emergency may apply more than one quarter.
 All applications will be considered.
 However, funding is limited and is not guaranteed.

 - Subsequent requests are currently capped at $500 and require that students have met additional steps.
 The $500 maximum may be waived in special situations.

-- Students requesting 3 or more quarters of emergency assistance may be required to provide additional information including documentation of emergency and exhaustion of other resources.
+- Students requesting more quarters of emergency assistance may be required to provide additional information including documentation of emergency and exhaustion of other resources.